Danack/AdvancedSessionManagement/README.md

 A redis pub-sub system where your session was subscribed to a pub-sub feed for the life of the request.
 If any other concurrent request modified the session your copy of the session would receive the publish update.

 session_discard - why would that be needed?

+## Why?

+//TODO - the whole way PHP has abstracted sessions with these functions just
+        //sucks.
+You should be building up a complete response and then sending everything at once,
+        //Not sending a header when this function is called. session_start();

+// session_destroy is evil - the session variables can still be set through setSessionVariable and they
+        // will work for the same page view.
+They dissapear on the next page view though.
+        // Setting the $_SESSION variable to an empty array deletes all previous entries correctly.

+## Questions

+### Should session re-naming be supported?